OpenNebula/addon-installgems/README.md

 ~~~
 gem_packages.py
 ~~~
-* The New deb/rpm packages will be available into gems_dir directory.
+* The New deb/rpm packages will be available into ~/.gem/ruby/ directory.

 * Extra info:
 ~~~